sudotman/BetterUnity/README.md

 - ~~Update RenameSuite's gif.~~
 - ~~Make ScreenToLog scale according to our window size. [possible solution is to use GUI.matrix]~~
 - ~~<b>Store GIFs on the cloud</b>.
 [Very essential, the repo is growing fast]~~
+- Assembly definitions are not properly architectured, yet.
+Need to refactor and organize components into proper categories.
 - Add more controllers templates.
 - Add more VR utiltiy scripts.
 - Organize and document Helper Functions (in categories and with more information and preferably screenshots)